Boffeli focused on team amid dominant season

 Eastern Illinois gave Boffeli her first Division I offer.
 Then in June, she received an offer from Northern Iowa.

-Boffeli had always been on the Panthers' radar, but her state tournament performance, and a strong AAU season with Lady Martin Brothers Elite, increased the interest from the coaching staff, who had an available scholarship after losing a recruit for medical reasons.
+Boffeli had always been on the Panthers' radar, but her state tournament performance and a strong AAU season with Lady Martin Brothers Elite increased the interest from the coaching staff.

 "Her ability to make plays on both sides of the basketball, especially in the state tournament, is probably what got a lot of people’s attention, including ours, even though she was already on our radar," UNI head coach Tanya Warren said.